GeoNet/data/soil-gas/README.md

 | H2S | Hydrogen sulphide (H<sub>2</sub>S) flux, in units of g/m<sup>2</sup>/day (grams per square metre per day).
 Not present if hydrogen sulphide data were not collected. |
 | GroundTemperature | Temperature of the ground at a depth of approximately 10 cm, in units of <sup>o</sup>C (degrees Celsius). |

+CO<sub>2</sub> is always measured, but depending in the date of the observations and the equipment used, H<sub>2</sub>S and CH<sub>4</sub> may not have been measured.
 If no measurement was made, the corresponding field is empty.
 A zero flux indicates a measurement was made, but no gas was observed.

 ## Citation